 Another challenge of proper equipment utilization ISOs can help hospitals tackle is stockpiling.
 Sometimes clinical staff fear equipment will not be available when they need it; they may store equipment where they know they can find it.
 This practice may result in a perceived inventory shortage that could lead hospitals to make unnecessary clinical asset purchases.
 Stockpiling also makes it difficult to properly service equipment regularly.

 One solution is Crothall’s EquipReady centralized equipment distribution program.
 EquipReady ensures clinicians will have clean equipment available, enabling them to focus on patient care and other clinical responsibilities.
 Additionally, it has been demonstrated EquipReady can mitigate healthcare-acquired infections (HAIs) because equipment is centrally located allowing for proper cleanings as well as easy access for patient care and scheduled maintenance.

 Working with HTM partners who prioritize the caregivers and patient experience can increase both hospital staff and patient satisfaction.

 Optimize Asset Inventory

-Crothall tracks data on roughly one million medical assets which provides unique insight into asset benchmarking.
+Crothall tracks data on roughly one million medical assets which provide unique insight into asset benchmarking.
 Crothall uses this information to help prioritize capital planning so you can plan to replace medical equipment instead of facing unexpected equipment spend.
 Crothall can help point out areas where equipment can be better used versus keeping underutilized equipment.
 Advanced analytics at Crothall offers critical insights into whether to repair, replace, or remove an asset from service.
 These analyses are extremely helpful and yield the best return on investment (ROI).
 Using asset data to help plan equipment replacement can prevent unexpected equipment expenses and allows hospitals make informed financial planning decisions.